• hello

 Research

-I also have interests in (regular) epistemology, moral psychology, philosophy of mind, and philosophy of physics.
+I also like to think about philosophy of mind, (regular) epistemology, moral psychology, and philosophy of physics.

 Papers